FAIRR: Coller FAIRR Protein Producer Index

 Coller FAIRR Protein Producer Index benchmarks the world’s 60 of the largest publicly listed meat, dairy, and aquaculture companies on ten ESG themes aligned with the United Nations’ Sustainable Development Goals (SDGs).
 The index provides financial institutions with insights and analytics on ESG performance, identifying risks and trends with the protein industry.

 Coller FAIRR Climate Risk Tool

 The Coller FAIRR Climate Risk Tool models potential financial impacts on meat and dairy producers under three climate scenarios - High Climate Impact, Business as Usual, and Net Zero Aligned - using data from authoritative sources such as Intergovernmental Panel on Climate Change (IPCC) and the Network for Greening the Financial System (NGFS).

 Alternative Proteins

 In September 2022, FAIRR and the Good Food Institute released ESG reporting frameworks for alternative protein producers and diversified food companies.
 The frameworks were developed with input from companies, institutional investors and NGOs to provide a basis for consistent disclosure of various ESG metrics, including climate, biodiversity, nutrition, labour and governance.

 Governance

 In 2023, FAIRR appointed Fiona Reynolds, former CEO of UN-supported Principles for Responsible Investment (PRI), as its President.

+In May 2026, FAIRR announced that Abigail Herron would become executive director in August 2026.